puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-enlightenment-windows-updates.md

 Along with the previous changes, there are changes that will happen regardless of whether the stable channel of the next version of Microsoft Edge is installed.

 - Microsoft Edge will de-register for the books and XML protocols that the next version of Microsoft Edge doesn't support.
 Users attempting to open these protocols will get a dialog that prompts them to choose a default app.
+Learn more about changes to books support ***LINK HERE***.

 ## Timeline